Christophe Béchu

-Christophe Béchu (/fr/; born 11 June 1974) is a French politician who has been serving as Minister for Ecological Transition and Cohesion of the Territories in the government of successive Prime Ministers Élisabeth Borne and Gabriel Attal from 2022 to 2024.
+Christophe Béchu (/fr/; born 11 June 1974) is a French politician who served as Minister for Ecological Transition and Cohesion of the Territories in the governments of successive Prime Ministers Élisabeth Borne and Gabriel Attal from 2022 to 2024.

 Béchu previously was the President of the General Council of the Maine-et-Loire department from 2004 to 2014.
 He briefly served as a Member of the European Parliament from 2009 until 2011, representing the West France constituency.
 A former member of the centre-right Union for a Popular Movement, later the Republicans (LR), and the DL, Béchu became the secretary general of Horizons in 2021.